• Home

 Don’t mirror existing market leaders when it comes to the design of your website.
 You should always strive to develop an effective marketing strategy that sets you apart from your competitors, even though it may take some time and effort.

-Data driven analysis a vital process in any business or marketing growth.
-If you are ignoring the data you are missing lot of opportunities or may go in loss too.
-For example you may have full focus on conversions but you are not aware that your cost per conversion is also increasing.
+Data-driven analysis is a vital process in any business or marketing growth.
+If you are ignoring the data you are missing a lot of opportunities or may go in loss too.
+For example, you may have full focus on conversions but you are not aware that your cost per conversion is also increasing.

 Many growth opportunities are hidden in data.
-You need to go some extra mile to discover what could be achieved more and in different way if you want to find new customers and increase sale.
+You need to go the extra mile to discover what could be achieved more and in different ways if you want to find new customers and increase sales.

-Now you have got the idea and even detail knowledge on MQL to SQL Conversion Rate.
-So now the question is what if you are managing lots of PPC campaigns and you want to track them properly, efficiently and in less time, which tool you should use?
+Now you have got the idea and even detailed knowledge of MQL to SQL Conversion Rate.
+So now the question is what if you are managing lots of PPC campaigns and you want to track them properly, efficiently, and in less time, which tool you should use?
 The answer is PPC Signal.

 The above image is a screenshot of this tool.
 You can see different tiles which are representing different signals.
 You can filter the results based on many parameters.
 Let’s filter out the results based on impressions and conversions.